coderefinery/modular-type-along/content/learning-outcomes.rst

    multi-purpose functions.
 -  **Split-apply-combine**, which lets you more easily parallelize.
 Make your code modular in a way that lets you split the steps and parallelize.
+-  Think about "global data structures" vs "local data structures".
+It is not easy to separate them right.